Inverse mean curvature flow with outer obstacle: Soliton examples in R2

 where $dh/d\th=\frac{dh/ds}{d\th/ds}=\frac{dh/ds}{\kappa}$ is a well-defined quantity.

 \begin{example}[cycloids] {\ }

-By \cite[Theorem 8]{Drugan-Lee-Wheeler_2016}, any translating solition $\gamma$ of IMCF in $\RR^2$ is isometric to a cycloid.
-Indeed, after a scaling and rigid motion, we may assume that $\gamma$ is translating in the positive $x$-direction with speeed 1.
+By \cite[Theorem 8]{Drugan-Lee-Wheeler_2016}, any translating soliton $\gamma$ of IMCF in $\RR^2$ is isometric to a cycloid.
+Indeed, after a scaling and rigid motion, we may assume that $\gamma$ is translating in the positive $x$-direction with speed 1.
 Then the soliton equation reads $\frac1\kappa=\metric{\nu}{\p_x}=\sin\th$.
 Solving this (see \cite{Drugan-Lee-Wheeler_2016}), we obtain a cycloid equation

 The curve $\gamma$ is embedded into the strip region $\Omega=\RR\times(0,\pi/2)$, and its endpoints $\gamma(0)$, $\gamma(\pi)$ lie on $\p\Omega$.
 By Taylor expansion, near $\gamma(0)$ the curve is the graph of